 As I listened to General Conference, and as I read various responses around the Bloggernacle to the talks given in General Conference, something struck me that had never crossed my mind previously.
 I want to share it as my own personal epiphany from General Conference.

 Elder Bednar gave a beautiful talk on the need to express AND show love in our homes.
 In at least four talks, love was emphasized as the foundation of our Christian discipleship.
 One of the reasons Elder Wirthlin's death was hard for me is that he spoke powerfully and regularly about accepting others and loving them no matter what they believe or do or say.
 (His talk "Concern for the One" is my personal all-time favorite.)
-As I listened to Elder Andersen this weekend, it struck me that I believe he will become my "replacement" for Elder Wirthlin - someone who speaks of tolerance and acceptance and grace and love on a regular basis.
+As I listened to Pres.
+Uchtdorf this weekend, it struck me that he is my "replacement" for Elder Wirthlin - someone who speaks of tolerance and acceptance and grace and love on a regular basis.
 I am drawn to and inspired deeply by messages that focus on love and acceptance and grace and mercy.

 I will try to explain by focusing on Paul and John: